[Celebrating Virginia Life Sciences Week: Innovating to Save Lives](https://lunalabs.us/celebrating-virginia-life-sciences-week/)

 Our Innovation: Flexible Electrodes that Maintain Electronic Function

-Our breakthrough lies in using electrospun nanofiber mats as the foundation for neural electrodes.
-This approach leverages the inherently low bending stiffness of these nanofiber structures to create electrodes that can flex without compromising their electronic functionality.
+Our breakthrough lies in our recently patented flexible electrode technology using nanofiber mats as the foundation for neural electrodes.
+This approach leverages the low bending stiffness of these nanofiber structures to create electrodes that can flex without compromising their electronic functionality.

-The technology involves creating a polymeric substrate from a nonwoven mass of incredibly thin nanofibers.
+The technology involves creating a web of incredibly thin nanofibers.
 These fibers are so small they’re measured in nanometers (thousands of times thinner than a human hair).
-When formed into a mat, they create a structure that combines the flexibility needed for biological compatibility with the ability to maintain electrical conductivity.
+When formed into a mat, they create a structure that combines the flexibility needed to work with human tissue while still being able to conduct electrical impulses.

 Wafer showing dozens of produced electrodes